lilissun/goutil/README.md

 }
 ```

-It is better than the official implementation in the sense that
+This `PriorityQueue` implementation is better than the official one in the sense that
 the users do not need to define a custom type with `heap.Interface`.
 Meanwhile, the comparison function and its targets is defined
 based on the actual type held in `slice`.